 4.2 App Store & Play Store Fees

-4.3 Marketing & ASO (App Store Optimization)
+4.3 Marketing & ASO (App Store Optimisation)

 - High-ranking keywords, appealing visuals, and optimised metadata can significantly increase visibility.